mattva01/schooltool/README.txt

 configuration file ``instance/schooltool.conf``.

-One of the options is developer mode, that allows you to add sample data, introspect the database, read API docs, and other useful things.
+One of the options is developer mode, that allows you to add sample data, introspect the database, and other useful things.
 Uncomment a line that says ``devmode on``.
 You don't want to leave this on for a production server, however.